Categories:

 Returns

-Returns a string (VARCHAR) containing the text of the DDL statement that created the object.
+Returns a string (a VARCHAR value) containing the text of the DDL statement that created the object.

 The following notes apply to all supported objects: